 - Damaged or poorly maintained floor or steps into the train causing a tripping accident leading to an injury.

-- Floor left wet after cleaning with no warning signs causing a slip hazard leading to an injury.
+- Wet floors after cleaning with no warning signs causing a slip hazard leading to an injury.

 - Scalds and burns caused by the buffet staff if they accidentally spill a hot drink on a passenger.